By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Therapists are encouraged to go for their own therapy.
 Rather than being a sign that there is something wrong with this professional, having someone you can talk to about your problems is recommended practice, and for good reason.

-This got me thinking, wondering, which professionals who help others are encouraged to get help for themselves and which are to embarrassed, ashamed or arrogant to get help for themselves.
+This got me thinking, wondering, which professionals who help others are encouraged to get help for themselves and who are too embarrassed, ashamed, or arrogant to get help for themselves.

 Counselors need to have counselors.